 Ready to hype up your company and all it has to offer?
 Here’s where you’ll do it.
 Provide as much information as possible regarding the compensation and benefits your organization will be providing the person who lands this open job.

-You may not be able to get too specific with compensation, but you could give an estimated range, or say something “This role has a competitive base salary with potential for commission”.
+You may not be able to get too specific with compensation, but you could give an estimated range, or say “This role has a competitive base salary with potential for commission”.

 You can also specify if your organization offers other additions to salary, like merit pay, employee bonuses, or profit sharing.